-Mineral deposits (scale) from water and coffee residue can build up in the components of your coffee maker and over time, these cannot only affect the flavor, but can also impair your brewer's efficient drip operation.
+Mineral deposits (scale) from water and coffee residue can build up in the components of your coffee maker and, over time, may affect the flavor and impair your brewer's efficient drip operation.

-Although you can use demineralized water, buy mineral deposit removers, or use specially formulated coffee maker cleaners, the most economical method to restore your brewer is by using a vinegar and water solution.
+You can use demineralized water, buy mineral deposit removers, or use specially formulated coffee maker cleaners, but the most economical method to restore your brewer is by using a vinegar and water solution.

-Before you begin, check your brewer manual to ensure that cleaning with vinegar is recommended by the manufacturer.
-Note that some brands do not advise it, usually because of their coffee maker's metal parts.
+Before you begin, check your coffee machine's manual to ensure that cleaning with vinegar is recommended by the manufacturer.
+There are some brands that do not advise it, usually because of their coffee maker's metal parts.

 Quick Coffee Maker Cleaning